 What is a Maintenance Engineer?
 [Job Overview]

-Simply put, a maintenance engineer is responsible for installing, monitoring, and maintaining and on-premises equipment.
+A maintenance engineer is responsible for installing, monitoring, and maintaining and on-premises equipment.

 They perform daily, weekly, and monthly problem-solving and maintenance work while also working on and contributing to maintenance strategies.